 - African Voices at the National Museum of Natural History has an interactive timeline, exhibits, and more to explore.

 - The Royal Museum for Central Africa in Belgium has interesting exhibits and information primarily about the Congo.

-- The Arts of Africa at the Brooklyn Museum has online exhibits and galleries.
+- The Arts of Africa at the Metropolitan Museum has a PDF resource to download.

 - PBS has an African Exploration with a challenging question and answer game, lots of information, and lesson plans.
 The “For Kids” section is no longer available, but older students will find many learning opportunities.